thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 }
 ```

-The Client application starts at 8085 port, we can get the status of the sample data loaded during the server startup using below command
+The Client application starts at 8085 port, following are request and response info with the data rendered from gRPC server

-To get the status of order created by demo1 user, the response will be stream of data
+Below is the example to get the status for the order created by demo1 user this data is loaded during the start of server application.
+The server will stream the response.

 ```sh
 curl  "http://localhost:8085/api/status?userName=demo1"
 ```

 The output would look like below

 <img width="1049" height="832" alt="image" src="https://github.com/user-attachments/assets/9f968f2d-883c-4c64-aeec-5ebb7d64fa6c" />

 To create the order